 The tasks involved in conference management can be daunting.
-Often occurring within a highly competitive landscape, organisations need to focus on numerous metrics to make certain that the conference itself offers a substantial ROI while helping the organisation in question expand its reach within the scientific sector.
+Often occurring within an extremely competitive landscape, organisations need to focus upon numerous metrics in order to make certain that the conference itself offers a substantial ROI while helping the organisation in question expand its reach within the scientific sector.
 Meeting these benchmarks is difficult; particularly when in-house planning teams are only provided with limited time and resources.
-This is arguably the most important reason why a Professional Conference Organiser (PCO) will be employed.
-How can a Core PCO address numerous financial concerns before and during an event?
+This is arguably the most relevant reason why a Professional Conference Organiser (PCO) will be employed.
+How can a PCO address numerous financial concerns before and during an event?

 Conference Management Tasks:

 One of the most pronounced expenditures involved with any event surrounds the location itself.
 Unsurprisingly, this is arguably the top concern of any organisation during the initial planning stages.
 Choosing the wrong location can cost a great deal of money and in return, any potential profits may transform themselves into losses.
 A PCO is well aware of the different properties available and will base their choices around the requirements of the organisation to ensure that an economical and appropriate option can be chosen.

 Managing the fiscal metrics pertinent to an event can be quite different from the daily in-house operations that a standard bookkeeper addresses.
 Proper budgeting is essential.
 A PCO is specifically trained within this essential field in conference management and thus, the organisation is able to remain confident that no discrepancies will occur along the way.

 Preparing for any event will naturally involve a certain amount of negotiations.
 Some of the most common examples can include:

 - Equipment rental